 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.” — Teddy Roosevelt

-Victor is the Chief Commercial & Strategy Officer who is at the helm of Fundnel’s monetisation activities, new businesses, and strategy.
+Victor Ng serves as Chief Commercial & Strategy Officer at Fundnel and is responsible for monetisation activities, new businesses, and strategy.
 Prior to joining the private investment platform, Victor accumulated over 15 years of experience as an entrepreneur and finance professional, where he built up a deep expertise in venture capital, private equity, M&A and investor relations.
-Victor is currently also an advisor to Saison Capital and The Index Fund, and several non-profit organisations, including The Index Project.

 What I've Learnt